Elipsis/XXXwordinfo/content/post/top.md

 Welcome to **XXXWordinfo.com** - **Crosswords for Grown-Ass Solvers**.

+As the URL implies, this site will unabashedly fail the Sunday Morning Breakfast Test.

+Crossword puzzles here will embrace the idea that sexuality and profanity are a much more relatable a part of our everyday lives than 1950s baseball coaches.

-I've set up this site to share my puzzles with the crossworld in the hopes of introducing more fun and variety than you can find in mainstream publications.
+My aim is to create puzzles with a more provocative, modern, and subversive fill than you can find in mainstream publications, and I don't want to shy away from content that makes solvers think out of their (15 by 15) box.

-As the URL implies, on this website we are not going to shy away from profanity, sexuality, and other Sunday Morning Breakfast Test failures.
-I'm hoping for more modern and provocative fill, and less 1950s baseball coaches.

 -Elipsis